 Stop 4: West Shore

-Make a stop in Camp Hill and visit Meeka Fine Jewelry.
-This small, tucked in, shop on Market Street features fine jewelry crafted by several artists including the owner, Monika Krol.
+While in Camp Hill visit Meeka Fine Jewelry.
+This small shop on Market Street features fine jewelry crafted by several artists including the owner, Monika Krol.
 If you are lucky, you might be able to watch Monika creating one of her handcrafted pieces in the shop.

 In New Cumberland, visit Tickle My Senses Gallery for one-of-a-kind pieces in mediums including ceramics, glass, wood, mixed media, metals and jewelry from over 125 local, regional, national and Canadian artists.